lawrence-deepgram/aws-deepgram-voice-agent-workshop-2025/README.md

 - Open browser Developer Tools to view console logs
 - Check the Network tab for WebSocket connection status
 - Monitor server terminal output for function call processing

-## Next Steps

-This workshop provides a foundation for building production voice agents.
-Consider extending it with:
-- Can you create client-side and server-side functions for deleting the appointments?
-- Can you update the Speak model (TTS) of the Voice Agent?
-Or can you update the prompt so that it starts off generic and slowly becomes more specific over the course of a conversation?
-- Can you trigger the Voice Agent to say a specific phrase?